Loftmynd

-Loftmynd ("Aerial") was an album released in August 1987 by Icelandic rock singer Megas.
-Formed of 17 tracks, this album was released through Gramm and featured singer Björk and her sister Inga Guðmundsdóttir as background vocalists.
+Loftmynd ("Aerial") is the ninth studio album by the Icelandic rock singer Megas.
+Formed of 17 tracks, the album was released through Gramm as Megas' final release through the label in August 1987, as it would go bankrupt the next year.
+It is notable for featuring the Icelandic singer Björk and her sister Inga Guðmundsdóttir as background vocalists, with the former reappearing on Megas' followup Höfuðlausnir (1988).
 Loftmynd also includes Megas’ long-time collaborator Guðlaugur Kristinn Óttarsson who added guitars.